shebuxin/shebuxin.github.io/_pages/about.md

 # About me

-Buxin She is currently an Research Engineer in the [optimization and control group](https://www.pnnl.gov/electricity-infrastructure-buildings-division-groups) of [Pacific Northwest National Laboratory (PNNL)](https://www.pnnl.gov/), where he leads two PNNL Laboratory Directed Research and Development (LDRD) projects, one focusing on resilience analysis of cyber-physical (power) system under [Resilience Through Data-Driven, Intelligently Designed Control (RD2C) Initiative](https://www.pnnl.gov/projects/rd2c-initiative) and one on stability characterization of power electronics-dominant power system under the [Energy System Co-Design with Multiple Objectives and Power Electronics (E-COMP) Initiative](https://www.pnnl.gov/projects/e-comp).
+Buxin She is currently a Senior Research Engineer in the [optimization and control group](https://www.pnnl.gov/electricity-infrastructure-buildings-division-groups) of [Pacific Northwest National Laboratory (PNNL)](https://www.pnnl.gov/), where he leads two PNNL Laboratory Directed Research and Development (LDRD) projects, one focusing on resilience analysis of cyber-physical (power) system under [Resilience Through Data-Driven, Intelligently Designed Control (RD2C) Initiative](https://www.pnnl.gov/projects/rd2c-initiative) and one on stability characterization of power electronics-dominant power system under the [Energy System Co-Design with Multiple Objectives and Power Electronics (E-COMP) Initiative](https://www.pnnl.gov/projects/e-comp).
 He also co-leads one project sponsored by the DOE Wind Energy Technologies Office (WETO).

-He serves as the chair of the IEEE Task Force on *Virtual Inertia Scheduling and Control for IBR-dominant Power Systems*.
+He serves as the chair of the IEEE Task Force on [*Virtual Inertia Scheduling and Control for IBR-dominant Power Systems*](https://cmte.ieee.org/pes-visc/).
 He is also the Sub-Team Lead of the Modeling Requirements and Data Collection Subteam within the ESIG Large Loads Task Force.
 He serves as the associate editor of *IEEE Data Description* and was a guest editor of *IET Renewable Power Generation (2023)*.
 He was an outstanding reviewer of IEEE Open Access Journal of Power and Energy (2020) and Journal of Modern Power Systems and Clean Energy (2022 and 2023).
 His research include:

 * Modeling, control, and stability analysis of inverter-based resources (IBRs)
 * Dynamics-informed power system planning and operation
-* Application of AI in power systems
+* AI-driven power systems control and optimization
 * Resilience analysis of power systems

 A funny thing about his 'unique' name: whatever you search his name in Chinese or English, it's all about him because his name is "unique" in the context of Chinese and English.